When to Replace Your Workout Shoes

 Buying the right pair of shoes for exercise is important so you perform well and not hurt your feet.
 But the next question is – when to replace your workout shoes?

 The answer to this question isn’t as straight forward as when many people replace dress shoes.
-Often, the athletic shoe’s exterior looks in good shape, but the midsole – the layer between the top and the tread – wears out much quicker.
+Often, the training shoes’ exteriors look in good shape, but the midsole – the layer between the top and the tread – wears out much quicker.

 Invest in the proper footwear for your activity.
-You shouldn’t be exercising in the same pair that you mow the grass in or that you wear everyday with a pair of jeans.
-If you run frequently, buy running shoes; if you play soccer or tennis, buy soccer or tennis shoes; and if you do a combination of strength training, cardio classes, and runs of less than 5 kilometers, buy cross-trainers.
+This isn’t gym class where everyone wears sneakers.
+You also shouldn’t be exercising in the same pair that you mow the grass in or that you wear everyday with a pair of jeans.
+If you run frequently, buy running shoes; if you play soccer or tennis, buy soccer or tennis shoes; and if you do a combination of strength training, cardio classes, and runs of less than 5 kilometers, buy cross training shoes.
 Wearing the right shoes will provide the proper support, stability, and cushioning, and reduce the risk of injury.

 While many running shoes may boast of increased support, cross-trainers give the amount of support and lateral stability that is truly needed in classes like Boot Camp, Metabolic Explosion Training, High Intensity Interval Training (HIIT), and CrossFit.